 The presented research study has been done to find out the economic and educational status of the Kamar tribe, in which it was found that the Kamar family is not much aware of education.
-The distance of the schools from the village seems to be one of the reasons for the separation from education in the Kamar families.
+The distance of the schools from the village seems to be one of the reasons for the non attainment of education in the Kamar families.
 Along with this, there is a lack of awareness in the Kamar tribe towards education.
 Their traditional occupation is making bamboo utensils in which most of the Kamar families are engaged.
 Women are playing an important role in the families as executive members.
-In Kamar families, the monthly income was seen up to a maximum of Rs 5000, which is earned by only 1 percent of the families, maximum families are earning their livelihood in a monthly income of up to Rs 2000.
-In this way, it can be said as the conclusion of the study that the educational and economic condition of Kamar families is very pathetic, these tribes are still backward, it is very important to lead them on the path of development, for which Kamar families are being run by the government.
-After making them aware of various schemes, it is necessary to add them to them.
+In Kamar families, the monthly income was seen up to a maximum of Rs 5000, which is earned by only one percent of the families, maximum families are earning their livelihood in a monthly income of up to Rs 2000.
+In this way, it can be said as the conclusion of the study that the educational and economic condition of Kamar families are very pathetic, these tribes are still backward, it is very important to lead them on the path of development, for which different programmes are being run by the government.
+It is important to make them aware of these various schemes run by the government and add them in it so that they can get benefitted by all these beneficial programmes.